-You may try "Reset Network Settings" under "Settings" > "General" > "Reset".
+If you still fail get your device connected after trying all of the above tips, you can reset network settings on iPad or iPhone to give it a shot.
+Just head to "Reset Network Settings" under "Settings" > "General" > "Reset" on your device.
 After doing so, all saved Wi-Fi passwords, Bluetooth pairing records, VPN and APN settings will be removed, so please bear in mind those important data.

 Solution 6.
 Reset all Settings

 Now you may try this solution.
 Go to "Settings" > "General" > "Reset" > "Reset All Settings".
 Luckily, it will remove your app settings but not any apps on your device.
-However, to be on the safe side, back up important data in advance via iTunes or iCloud.
+However, to be on the safe side, back up important data in advance via iTunes or iCloud (opens new window).